nyl-auster/microframework/README.md

 -----

-Views are used to render html or final representation of a resource. a view may be a child of another view : here our template will be put inside "page.php" template.
+Views are used to render html or final representation of a resource.
+A view may be a child of another view : here our template will be put inside "page.php" template.
-Page.php could also be a child a another template if needed.
+Page.php could also be a child of another template if needed.

     <?php
-    $this->setWrapperView('mybundle/site/views/page.php');
+    // by default, a variable $childView will be created, and you MUST print
+    // $childView variable in parent template to actually see the child template.
+    $this->setParentView('mybundle/site/views/page.php');
     ?>

     <h1> <?php print $title ?> </h1>